10 Rules for Trail Etiquette with Your Dog

 Being mindful of others goes beyond simply yielding.
 Reduce distractions, such as loud commands or excessive , to ensure a pleasant experience for everyone.
 Make an effort to be aware of your surroundings and allow others to pass safely.
 By practicing trail courtesy, you'll contribute to a positive and harmonious environment.

-Rule 5: Be Mindful of and Nature
+Rule 5: Be Mindful of Wildlife and Nature

 Trails are not just meant for humans; they're also home to a wide variety of wildlife.
 To maintain the delicate balance of nature, it's important to keep your dog away from wildlife and respect their habitats.
 Avoid letting your dog chase, harass, or harm any animals or birds you may encounter on the trail.